qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 MLed switches on/off the middle led, SLeds switches on/off the side leds.

 The keys marked with • require Shift to be activated, as a means of preventing accidents.
-Shift here is on (BASE) 'Backspace' (upper/right key) which also reduces accidents (combinations which are never pressed normally).
+Shift here is on (Base) 'Backspace' (upper/right key) which also reduces accidents (combinations which are never pressed normally).
 If you press these keys without 'shift' they print their own name between angled brackets.
 Example: pressing the 2nd key on the 3rd